 Bibimbap literally translates to “mixed rice.”
 It is an iconic Korean dish that consists of rice topped with sautéed vegetables and chili paste.
 If it is served in a hot stone bowl topped with raw egg, then, it is called dolsot bibimbap.
 To eat bibimbap properly, all the ingredients in the bowl are mixed together to blend the hot chili paste with the rice and vegetables.

-For this version (no claims on authentic Korean here), I dispensed with the hot stone bowl (which we don’t have) but I served the dish topped with raw egg.
+For this version (no claims on being authentic Korean), I dispensed with the hot stone bowl (which we don’t have) but I served the dish topped with raw egg.
 The rice was very hot (newly cooked and I kept the rice cooker on) so that the egg partially cooked when it touched the rice.

 - 3 shiitake mushrooms (caps only), thinly sliced